-- (viii 39 subscribers elected by subscribers who are self-employed barristers or self-employed registered European lawyers and whom, at the date of their election, all shall be self-employed barristers or self-employed registered European lawyers, and 12 shall be Juniors who first became eligible for a full practising certificate less than 7 years before the date of their election, 21 shall be Juniors who first became eligible for a full practising certificate 7 years or more before the date of their election and 6 shall be King's Counsel, or self-employed registered European lawyers of equivalent seniority since registration. - (ix) 15 subscribers elected by subscribers who are employed barristers or registered European lawyers in employment and of whom, at the date of their election, all shall be employed barristers or registered European lawyers in employment and 6 shall be Juniors who first became eligible for a full practising certificate less than 7 years before the date of their election, and 9 shall be Juniors who first became eligible for a full practising certificate 7 years or more before the date of their election or King's Counsel or registered European lawyers in employment of equivalent seniority since registration. - (x) Not more than 8 further subscribers who may be co-opted by the Bar Council. - The Members" shall mean those people listed in the section entitled (xi) 'Composition of the Bar Council'.
+- (viii) 39 subscribers elected by subscribers who are self-employed barristers or self-employed registered European lawyers and whom, at the date of their election, all shall be self-employed barristers or self-employed registered European lawyers, and 12 shall be Juniors who first became eligible for a full practising certificate less than 7 years before the date of their election, 21 shall be Juniors who first became eligible for a full practising certificate 7 years or more before the date of their election and 6 shall be Queen's Counsel, or self-employed registered European lawyers of equivalent seniority since registration. - (ix) 15 subscribers elected by subscribers who are employed barristers or registered European lawyers in employment and of whom, at the date of their election, all shall be employed barristers or registered European lawyers in employment and 6 shall be Juniors who first became eligible for a full practising certificate less than 7 years before the date of their election, and 9 shall be Juniors who first became eligible for a full practising certificate 7 years or more before the date of their election or Queen's Counsel or registered European lawyers in employment of equivalent seniority since registration. - (x) Until 1 January 2024, not more than 8 further subscribers who may be co-opted by the Bar Council.
+This will be subject to a review in 2023.